-Musing about my five collecting interests: all things Orioles, 50's Baseball, team publications, Japanese cards and even some football and hockey.
+Musing about my five collecting interests: All things Orioles and BALTIMORE Colts, 50's Baseball, team publications, Japanese cards and even some football and hockey.

 You might find some beautiful women, soccer stuff, presidential pins and life advice from time to time.
 I don't charge extra for any of those.